mdundek/yava/README.md

 - Possibility to transcribe text without NLU matching on demand
 - Possibility to hyjack and control the assistant from your application, rather than from a hotword
 - Possibility to use 2 separate speech to text engines for customized workflows

+## What's next

+This project is fairly recent, and should be considered as work in progress.